 “I can assure you that my mother and I are on good terms,” came the handsome man’s calm reply.

-I folded my arms together and scoffed at him. ”Too good, I wager,” I countered.
-“Going home to spend the night in her bed, then?
+I folded my arms and scoffed.
+“Too good, I wager,” I countered.
+“Heading home to spend the night in her bed then?
 That why you’re not interested?”

 “Excuse us?”
 I echoed in disbelief while she tugged me away from them.
 “Didn’t you hear him just now?
 How bloody rude he was?”

 Seeing as she made a valid point, I simmered down somewhat.
 Only now did I notice that her body was trembling with her irritation.
-Rattled, she was, just like the rest of us.
-Well, that was another thing I quite excelled at: rattling people.
-It was definitely a flaw, but everybody had flaws, I consoled myself.
+Just like the rest of us, she was rattled.
+Well, that was something I quite excelled at – rattling people.
+It was definitely a flaw, but then everyone had flaws, I consoled myself.

-After pushing me onto a sofa at the far end of the space, she dumped her body next to mine, folded her arms and glared away from me.
+After pushing me onto a brown sofa at the far end of the space, she dumped her body next to mine, folded her arms and glared away from me.
 “Cara, honestly, ‘have we met before?’
 What was that?”

-She frowned and turned to steal a glimpse of them across her shoulder.
-Following her gaze, I saw that they were laughing amongst themselves, clearly at my expense.
+She frowned and turned to catch a glimpse of them.
+Mirroring her, I saw that they were laughing amongst themselves, clearly at my expense.
 Well, they could laugh all they wanted.
-Personally, the only thing I found laughable was how attractive I’d initially found them to be.
-Ugly, they were.
-Ugly souls with nasty tendencies.
+Personally, the only thing I found laughable was how attractive I had initially found them to be.
+Instead, they were ugly souls with nasty tendencies.
 How dare they laugh at my decision to stand up for myself?